Matt Dillon

 Matt Dillon in the movie 'Beautiful Girls'

-In 2002, Matt Dillon tried his hand at directing, making the crime drama "City of Ghosts" and playing the lead role.
-The film featured Rose Byrne, Stellan Skarsgård, and Gérard Depardieu, and received decent reviews from critics.
+In 2002, Matt Dillon stepped behind the camera to direct the crime drama "City of Ghosts" while also taking on the lead role.
+The film featured Rose Byrne, Stellan Skarsgård, and Gérard Depardieu, and earned solid critical reviews.

 Matt Dillon in the movie 'City of Ghosts'